bryceclemence/PyCitySchool_Analysis/README.md

   ### How does replacing the ninth-grade scores affect the following?

   ### Math and reading scores by grade?
+  The math and reading scores for each grade were unaffected except of course for the 9th graders at Thomas High School, where all the graders were null.

   ### Scores by school spending.